irisfofs/jekyll-rp_logs/README.md

 ## Installation

-### Bundler
+### Bundler (Recommended)

+Install the bundle gem with

+    gem install bundle

-Create a file named Gemfile with the following contents:
+Create a file named `Gemfile` with the following contents:

 ```ruby
 source 'https://rubygems.org'